graphql/graphql.github.io/src/content/faq/Frontend.md

 ---
 title: Frontend
+sidebarTitle: Frontend
 layout: faq
 permalink: /faq/#frontend
 questions: Does GraphQL replace Redux or other state management libraries?
 position: 5
 ---

-## Does GraphQL replace Redux or other state management libraries?
+### Does GraphQL replace Redux or other state management libraries?

 No, GraphQL isn’t a state management library - but it can reduce the need for one.